Scripture Passage: Romans 10:11-17

-"For the Scripture says, 'Whosoever believes on Him will not be put to shame…'” (v.
-11)
+"For the Scripture says, 'Whoever believes on Him will not be put to shame'” (Romans 10:11).

 Adrian Rogers says, “The will of God is not something that you must do; it is something you get to do.”
-The purpose of faith is to get God’s will done on earth.
-He is sovereign and remains in control at all times.
-What He says He will accomplish.
+The purpose of faith is to get God’s will done on Earth.
+He is sovereign; He remains in control at all times.
+What He says He will do, He will accomplish.
 We have the beautiful opportunity to take part in His will, through faith.